amrgomaaelhady/Udacity-DeepRL-Project2/Report.md

 ---

 This Notebook and the generated pdf report are my implementation of the second Udacity project.
-This Notebook was ran on Udacity workspace with GPU support.
+This Notebook was run on Udacity workspace with GPU support.

 Note that the entire training took 2 hours.